 Below the graph, you will see the list of search terms the page ranks for and which position it had in the search results.
 You can click a search term to see how the ranking for that search term changed over time.

 When you choose your keywords, you choose your goals.
 Every keyword you include represents a goal to rank as number 1 for that keyword.
 Whenever you edit your website, you aim to get a better Google ranking for some of your keywords.

-Your keyword research gives you the core of your SEO: your keywords.
-If you want to start using those straight away, try the tips and advice from our Beginner’s Guide to SEO.
+Your keyword research gives you the core of your SEO: keywords that are relevant to your customers and to your website.
+If you want to start using those straight away, try the tips and advice from our ‘Basics of SEO’ guide.